Ronnie Bunting: Membership of the INLA

 In April 1977, the INLA kidnapped the son of a banker who lived in Whitehead for ransom.
-Initially believing loyalists were behind the kidnapping, they were surprised to see a Turf Lodge location for the ransom drop-off.
-The RUC attempted to capture those collecting the £25,000 ransom, but failed.
+Initially believing loyalists were behind the kidnapping, the RUC were surprised to see a Turf Lodge location for the ransom drop-off.
+The police attempted, but failed, to capture those collecting the £25,000 ransom.
 Bunting later discovered the RUC were looking for him in relation to the kidnapping, and turned himself in to the nearest police station alongside the SDLP's Paddy Devlin.
 Bunting was then taken to Castlereagh interrogation centre, where he claimed he was abused, beaten and had the initials 'UVF' scratched on his arm.
 On being released, he lodged a complaint against the RUC, who in turn charged him with wasting their time.
 He was convicted and fined a year later, though this decision was reversed on appeal.

 In May 1978, Bunting was involved in an attempted INLA robbery of a bank in Mallow, County Cork.
 The plan failed when one of the unit trigger an alarm, however, a security van was spotted during the escape and gave them ideas for a future robbery.
 During the June holiday weekend, the same unit, now including Patsy O'Hara, posed as council workers and robbed a security van in the Barna gap, County Galway.
 Seizing £460,000, they discovered the getaway car's ignition had burned out and had to use a German tourist's car that had stopped at the fake road works to escape.
 The money and weapons were then hidden in a forest.

-During the October 1979 Ard Fhéis, Vinty Fegan proposed granting party membership to Bunting.
-While Bunting was a senior figure in the INLA, and often mistaken as a founder of the IRSP, he had never formally joined the IRSP.
+During the IRSP's October 1979 Ard Fhéis, Vinty Fegan proposed granting party membership to Bunting.
+While Bunting was a senior figure in the INLA, and often mistaken as a founder of the IRSP, he had never formally joined the party.
 He subsequently became a member on the IRSP Ard Chomhairle as the regional delegate for Belfast.

-In his final arrest on 8 August 1980, Bunting was arrested alongside Seán Flynn and Francis Barry (a member of the Troops Out Movement) and taken to Castlereagh interrogation centre for questioning.
+In his final arrest on 8 August 1980, Bunting was detained alongside Seán Flynn and Francis Barry (a member of the Troops Out Movement) and taken to Castlereagh interrogation centre for questioning.
 He was held for several days, refusing to answer questions.
 After he was released he gave a statement to the Association for Legal Justice.
 In it he alleged that he was threatened by two detectives, with one saying "Look at my face.
 This is the face you’ll see before I kill you."
-He then requested the names of the detectives, which they refused to answer.
+He then requested the names of the detectives, which they refused to give.